Why are DIY Things Beneficial to Elderly People

 DIY things may look simple on the surface, but they require close coordination between hands, legs, eyes, and brain.
 Simply put, they make you physically and mentally healthy.

-DIY things help bolster your ego, your self-worth, and give purpose.
+DIY things help bolster your ego, your self-worth, and give you purpose.

-Joining any of these groups is a good way of establishing a network of people with similar interest where you can help each other grow, find solutions to common problems, know the best suppliers of your DIY trade, or just to get to know each other better.
+Joining any of these groups is a good way of establishing a network of people with similar interest.
+It allows you to help each other grow, find solutions to common problems, and know the best suppliers of DIY things.
+Or, on the simplest level, get to know each other better.

 Anthony J. D’Angelo said, “Develop a passion for learning.
 If you do, you will never cease to grow.”